VMBoehm/PAE-ablation/README.md

 ### Credits and Citing
-If you use the PAE for your research, please cite the [PAE paper](https://arxiv.org/abs/2006.05479) If you use code from this repository, please use it's DOI to cite it.
+If you use the PAE for your research, please cite the [PAE paper](https://arxiv.org/abs/2006.05479) If you use code from this repository, please use its DOI to cite it.